bbc/vc2_conformance/docs/source/user_guide/file_format.rst

     depth: 10 bits).

 Here, the 'explanation' section provides a human readable description of the raw format.
-This may be of help when trying to interpret the raw video data.
+This might be of help when trying to interpret the raw video data.

 Example invocations of `FFmpeg's <https://ffmpeg.org/>`_ ``ffplay`` command and `ImageMagick's <https://imagemagick.org/>`_ ``convert`` command are provided,